chris-short/devopsish.com/content/post/119/index.md

 [DevOps For Dummies (For Dummies (Computer/Tech)) by Emily Freeman](https://amzn.to/2TFOQFe) — My dear friend, Emily Freeman, is writing a book, y'all!
 Pre-order it today because it's going to be great and Emily has worked her ass off on it.

 [A simple reason why there aren't more women in tech - we're okay with misogyny](https://huyenchip.com/2019/03/11/silicon-valley-misogyny.html) — "While looking for books on the tech world, I came across [Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley](https://amzn.to/2UGaTbp).
 The book is advertised as “exposé of life inside the tech bubble.”
-A glimpse into his mind and the rave reviews of his male-dominated audience, I suddenly understood why there aren’t more women in tech."
+A glimpse into his mind and the rave reviews of his male-dominated audience, I suddenly understood why there aren't more women in tech."

 [Google moves dozens of employees out of its laptop and tablet division](https://www.businessinsider.com/google-moved-dozens-employees-out-of-laptop-and-tablet-division-2019-3) — The moment in which Google hardware products go the same way as Google Reader.
 I'm very happy with deciding to buy a new MacBook Air over a Pixelbook.
 Remember, [Fuschia](https://www.techradar.com/news/google-fuchsia) is coming and [Google killed Google Fiber because of 5G](https://chrisshort.net/the-demise-of-google-fiber-and-internet-under-dirt/) which is still a year or more away from widespread deployment.
 Google got what it wanted out of the hardware venture I'm betting and now they're out.

 [Mozilla introduces gender transitioning guidelines and policy](https://blog.mozilla.org/inclusion/2019/03/04/mozilla-introduces-gender-transitioning-guidelines-and-policy/) — I don't know if or when I'll leave Red Hat ever but the next company I go to will have a policy around helping Transgender employees.
 The motivation is purely selfish too.
 Companies with this capability are also going to be able to help Veterans with minimal effort.
 These companies have unlocked HR 2.0 (aka whatever Human Resources becomes) to enable their employees to not have to worry too much about who they are so that they can perform at a higher level.

-[Why Are We Still Promoting Incompetent Men?](https://hbr.org/ideacast/2019/03/why-are-we-still-promoting-incompetent-men) — "While we should be promoting people based on their competence and potential, it’s often the incompetent, overconfident candidates — most of them men — who get ahead...
+[Why Are We Still Promoting Incompetent Men?](https://hbr.org/ideacast/2019/03/why-are-we-still-promoting-incompetent-men) — "While we should be promoting people based on their competence and potential, it's often the incompetent, overconfident candidates — most of them men — who get ahead...
 To improve leadership across the board, we need to focus on the metrics proven to enhance performance and set higher standards for everyone."

 [Physicists reverse time using quantum computer](https://phys.org/news/2019-03-physicists-reverse-quantum.html) — Huh...
 Did time travel become a little closer to reality?